Madison, WI, Schools Offering Elementary Teaching Courses

 The University of Wisconsin - Madison's education programs are offered through its School of Education.
 This school operates a total of ten departments, including the Department of Curriculum and Instruction, through which it offers elementary education programs.

 Students in this program can focus their studies in middle childhood-early adolescent English as a second language or special education, or they can complete a specific content-focused minor area of study.
-Enrollees can choose from 17 minors, including specialized mathematics, psychology, political science, and economics.
+An ESL concentration is also available for early childhood.

 Students in any of these programs complete a professional sequence of study with coursework that depends on their area of focus.
 Topics covered in this sequence include teaching reading and the language arts and managing students with behavioral disabilities, as well as cultural foundations of learning and development, strategies for inclusive schooling, and dimensions of literacy.
 Students also complete a practicum and student teaching experience.